 Make sure the Layers panel is expanded by clicking on the icon .
 Tick a box to view the layer on the map.
 Tick another box to view another layer.
 Only one layer can be viewed at a time on the map.
 However, you can select specific features (classes) within a layer to view on the map.
 Note that you need to have zoomed into a scale of 1:100,000 or larger to view the S-map polygons and labels.

 View more information about a particular location

-Use the Feature Information facility to view more soils information for a particular location.
+Use the Soil Information facility to view more soils information for a particular location.
 Make sure you have a layer visible on the map (see Viewing Map Layers).
-Select the Feature Information icon on the top bar (1) and then click the point on the map you are interested in.
+Select the Soil Information icon on the top bar (1) and then click the point on the map you are interested in.
 After a moment or two, a pop up window will appear (labelled 'S-map soil summary table').
-This window displays the name of the soils to be found at that location, key soil properties and a confidence rating.
+If S-map data is available for this location, the window displays the name of the soils to be found at that location, key soil properties and a confidence rating.

-If you click on a location where there is no S-map data you will see a message saying 'No S-map data for this point'.
+If you click on a location where there is no S-map data or alternative data, you will see a message saying 'No S-map data for this point'.